automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Coelophysis.md

 # Coelophysis
-## Description: One of the most ancient dinosaurs ever to roam the earth.
+## One of the most ancient dinosaurs ever to roam the earth.